MicrosoftDocs/security/zero-trust/adopt/identify-protect-sensitive-business-data.md

 - **The plan is iterative:** As you start to roll out your plan, you'll learn many things about your environment and the capability set you're using.
 At each stage of your roll-out, revisit your results compared to the objectives and fine tune the plans.
 This can include revisiting earlier work to fine-tune policies, for example.
 - **Training your staff and users is well-planned:** From your administration staff to helpdesk and your users, everybody is trained to be successful with their data identification and protection responsibilities.

-For more information from the Cloud Adoption Framework for Azure, see the [Plan for cloud adoption](/azure/cloud-adoption-framework/plan/plan-intro).
+For more information from the Cloud Adoption Framework for Azure, see [Plan for cloud adoption](/azure/cloud-adoption-framework/plan/plan-intro).

 ## Ready phase